SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/tenants/authorization.md

 # Tenant authorization

-The Tenant Manager makes it easier to oversee and edit authorization records related to employees and tenants.
-The information is organized per environment (SOD, Stage, Production).
+The Tenant Manager makes it easier to oversee and update authorization records related to employees and tenants.
+The information is organized per environment.
 We do not yet show you if they are actively using the app.

 ## Who has authorized this app?